lephare-photoz/lephare/docs/detailed.rst

 Adaptive method
 ~~~~~~~~~~~~~~~

 We provide the possibility to train the zero-points of the photometric catalogue.
-While this training is less sophisticated than the fortran version (which allows for a training of the colors and more), this training is sufficient for most of the applications.
+While this training is less sophisticated than the fortran version (which was allowing for a training of the colors not implemented yet and used minuit).
+However, we consider that the current implementation is sufficient.

 In order to turn on this option, use ``AUTO_ADAPT YES``.
 This procedure requires to have galaxies with a spec-z within the catalogue (format should be LONG with -99 when no spec-z available).
 This code will first fit the best-fit templates to the objects with a spec-z.
 Then, it will measure for each filter the systematic offset which minimizes the differences between the predicted and observed magnitudes.
 This procedure is applied iteratively until convergence of the systematic offset values (maximum of 10 iterations).
+This is done only for galaxies.
+So, do not use stars or AGN for the training.

 You can also decide to train the zero-points with a sub-sample of the spec-z sample.
 Galaxies can be selected in a given apparent magnitude range (``ADAPT_BAND`` and ``ADAPT_LIM``), in a given redshift range (``ADAPT_ZBIN``), in a given model range (``ADAPT_MODBIN``).
 You can decide to train only a specific sub-set of bands which are indicated using the keyword ``ADAPT_CONTEXT``.

-If the photometric catalogue contains a large number of objects, you can save times by doing the training only on a sub-catalogue with spec-z and then apply the offsets by hand to the full catalogue with ``APPLY_SYSSHIFT``.
+If the photometric catalogue contains a large number of objects, you can save times by doing the training only on a sub-catalogue with spec-z and then apply the offsets by hand with ``APPLY_SYSSHIFT``.

 | **Note 1**: for philosophical reason, we decided that these offsets are added to the predicted magnitudes (because we don’t know if the offsets are due to the imaging, bad knowledge of the filters, bad knowledge of the templates).
 Therefore, if you want to apply them directly to the observed magnitude in your catalogue, you need to subtract these shifts.